 8. Give your family plenty of time to get to the park for each event.
 This is more important for the Mass Ascensions that happen in the early morning hours.
 You have to get up early and start your journey to the park even earlier than you think.

 9. Give yourself an extra day to take in the events, just in case the weather is bad.
 The Balloon Fiesta is very dependent on the weather, and if it’s not good conditions for the balloons to fly, they won’t.
+Luckily, in 2019, only one of the 14 sessions was cancelled due to weather.
 In 2018, four out of 14 events were cancelled due to weather.
 Out of the 14 events for the 2017 Fiesta, two were cancelled due to weather.

 10. Outside food and drinks may be brought into the park.
 Be warned that coolers may be checked by security at the entrance.
 Being able to bring in food and drink is great when you have little kids, but I would recommend trying some of the local food too!
 There isn’t a better breakfast than eating a breakfast burrito with green chile sauce, while watching 100’s of hot air balloons take off into the crisp morning air.